-In Seligman Arizona the Delgado family who owned a drive-in cafe, a barber shop and I believe a service station helped form the Historic Route 66 Association of Arizona.
-Each year the Fun Run on the Arizona portion of the Historic Route 66 begins in Seligman on a Friday night with a barbque and cruise, and starts officially on Saturday morning at ten.
+In Seligman Arizona the Delgado family that owned the Snow Cap drive-in cafe, a barber shop and I believe a service station, helped form the Historic Route 66 Association of Arizona.
+Each year the Fun Run on the Arizona portion of the Historic Route 66, held annually on the first week of May begins in Seligman on a Friday night with a barbque and cruise, and starts officially on Saturday morning at ten.
 The vehicles pass through Seligman, Grand Canyon Caverns, Peach Springs, Truxton, Valentine, Hackberry Valle Vista, Kingman, Cool Springs, Oatman and Golden Shores/Topock along the Colorado River where Arizona ends and across the River California begins.

 Old General Store Hackberry Arizona